Michael345678910/Ultimate-Digimon-Classification-Tool/README.md

 - Easy setup and execution for data analysis, modeling, and predictions.

 # File Pathway Tree/ File Directory:
-Please check the File Pathway Tree File found in this project.
+Please check the File Pathway Tree File found in this project's repository.

 # First-Time Setup & Installation For The Application: